akaneru/rankade-js-api/README.md

 ### API access

-In order to use API for your group you need to obtain API credentials by following that istructions https://rankade.com/api#intro
+In order to use API for your group you need to obtain API credentials by following that instructions https://rankade.com/api#intro

 ### Usage